 Queen of The Apocalypse: Dharma Geddon's Mystery BOKX and Drag In The Time of Coronavirus

 Dharma Geddon has many talents.
-She’s a musician, a 3-D visualiser and designer, an artist, and one of Glasgow’s most visually inventive and technically accomplished drag artists.
+She’s a musician, a 3-D visualiser and designer, and one of Glasgow’s most visually inventive and technically accomplished drag artists.
 She’s been performing for five years and has become a much admired and respected figure in Glasgow’s drag and cabaret scenes.
 During this time she has organised a number of drag shows with fellow performer Alana Duvey, the most well known of which is Dragopticon: a regular drag showcase which took place monthly at The Britannia Panopticon Music Hall.

 Dharma said: “I feel like Dharma is the funnel through which all my creative thoughts come through.
 Before that everything was a bit scattered.
 “Dharma has a very apocalyptic sense about her.
 I revel in all things dangerous, dark and apocalyptic.
 That’s why I’m quite liking this period of time.
 It’s well suited to what Dharma wants.
 She’s in her happy place right now!

 “I’m a 3-D artist and visualiser, so I do a lot of 3-D animation work and a lot of motion graphics work.
 And when I’m able to combine what I do in Clark Kent mode with what I do in Supergirl mode at night, that’s my favourite thing.